wne-cs366-f25/cs366-pa2-complexity-and-recursion/ANALYSIS.md

 ### Problem 2: Function Growth Ordering

-Determine the tight bound (Θ notation) for each function, then order them from fastest (1) to slowest (7) asymptotic growth.
+Determine the tight bound (Θ notation) for each function, then order them from fastest (1) to slowest (7) asymptotic class (constant time is fastest, super-exponential is slower).

 **Rank from 1-7 and give tight bound:**